Affiliate links on Android Authority may earn us a commission. Learn more.

 - Android – Devices with the latest security update are protected.
 At the moment there are no successful reproductions of this vulnerability that would allow password stealing on ARM-based Android devices.
 The way Android is handling this at the moment is to reduce access to the high precision timers needed to calculate if the cache was altered during the speculative execution.
 Future Android security updates will also include additional mitigations based on the Linux Kernel Page Table Isolation (KPTI) work (more about that in a moment).

 - Chromebooks and Chrome OS – Intel Chrome OS devices on kernels 3.18 and 4.4 are patched with Kernel Page Table Isolation (KPTI) in Chrome OS 63 and above.
-Older kernels will be patched with KPTI in a future release.
+Newer kernels will be patched with KPTI in a future release.
 Known attacks do not affect existing ARM Chrome OS devices, but these devices will also be patched with KPTI in a future release.

 As you can see, Intel’s CPUs seem to be more susceptible to Spectre and Meltdown.
 I contacted Arm about these security issues and here is the response I was given: